ndiego/blox/readme.md

 ## Welcome to Blox

+:bangbang: | Blox is still maintained for bugs, no new development will be done.

 Blox is a premium Wordpress plugin built for users of the [Genesis Framework](http://www.studiopress.com).
 Blox is a product of Outermost Design, LLC.
 We have no direct affiliation with the makers of Genesis.

 Blox allows you to easily add content to your Genesis theme through Genesis hooks.
 You are free to download and use this plugin, but understand that automatic updates and support require a paid Blox license.
 Blox licenses can be purchased on [www.bloxwp.com](https://www.bloxwp.com/pricing/?utm_source=blox&utm_medium=plugin&utm_content=github-readme-links&utm_campaign=Blox_Plugin_Links)